Heimdallr-Rig/MP_ISRO_T8/README.md

 ```bash
 streamlit run app.py
 ```
-6. On successfull deployment you should get the following output.
+6. On successful deployment you should get the following output.
 Click on the Local URL to open the application in your browser
 ```
   You can now view your Streamlit app in your browser.